YetAnotherTranscendenceTeam/ft_transcendence/README.md

 ### Matchmaking

 This services handles matching lobbies with similar skill levels, it uses a custom rating to evaluate a player's skills.
-It also handles tournaments and makes automatically balances tournaments using player rating.
+It also handles tournaments and automatically balances tournaments using player rating.
 The match history is also stored here.

 ### Lobbies